dbhilder/dbhilder.github.io/oooh/index.md

 Most services provided a REST API, but some also provided a GraphQL API, which was implemented using the Netflix DGS framework.
 The Apollo Router was used to federate GraphQL queries across the various services, and to provide a single schema for the platform's data model.
 The services were also loosely coupled using a publish/subscribe model based on Spring Cloud Stream and Kafka.

+All totaled, the platform consisted of 20 services and 14 libraries contributing to a code base of over 284,000 lines of code.
+There were over 2100 integration tests that covered 70% of the code.
 The various categories of services the platform provided are described below.

 ### Account Management